LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

 \subsection{Evaluation Metric}

-\paragraph{Question Answering} As the correct answers in \BENCHMARK{} can take flexible forms, using an exact matching strategy as in previous works can result in high error rates.
-To address this, we employ a prompt-engineered large language model to assess response quality \citep{liu-etal-2023-g}.
-Specifically, we use the \texttt{gpt-4o-2024-08-06} model via the OpenAI API.
+\paragraph{Question Answering} As the correct answers can take flexible forms, an exact matching strategy as in previous works can result in inaccurate evaluations.
+To address this, \BENCHMARK{} employs a LLM to assess response quality \citep{liu-etal-2023-g}.
+Specifically, we prompt-engineer the \texttt{gpt-4o-2024-08-06} model via the OpenAI API.
 Our meta-evaluation study demonstrates that the evaluator achieves more than 97\% agreement with human experts.
-We include the human meta-evaluation details and the evaluation prompt in \Cref{appendix-evaluation–metric}.
+The prompts for each problem type as well as the human meta-evaluation details are presented in \Cref{appendix-evaluation–metric}.

-\paragraph{Memory Recall} As \BENCHMARK{} contains human-annotated answer location labels, intermediate retrieval metrics can be reported if the chat system exposes its retrieval results.
-In this paper, we report Recall@$k$ and NDCG@$k$, where $k$ is the number of top items retrieved by the system.
+\paragraph{Memory Recall} As \BENCHMARK{} contains human-annotated answer location labels, intermediate retrieval metrics can be easily calculated if the chat system exposes its retrieval results.
+We report Recall@$k$ and NDCG@$k$, where $k$ is the number of top items retrieved by the system.